Abhinav200519/sketch-to-image-app/README.md

 2. Click "Generate" when you're done
 3. Enter a detailed description of what you want the AI to create based on your sketch
 4. View the generated image on the right side of the screen
-5. Download either your sketch or the generated image using the buttons provided
+5. Download either your sketch or the generated image using the buttons provided.